-Like some virtual cards, the Citibank virtual credit card has an expiry date, and spending limits customization options.
-Plus, the card can be used to make local payments in over 40 countries and 30 unique currencies, making it perfect for globetrotters.
+Like some virtual cards, the Citibank virtual credit card has an expiry date and spending limits customization options.
+The card can make local payments in over 40 countries and 30 unique currencies, making it perfect for globetrotters.

 You can use the Citibank virtual credit card for online purchases or reservations, which is available to those who own eligible Citibank cards.
 Unfortunately, the bank didn’t outline which of their card has this feature.

 - Fees depend on the type of card you use to generate your virtual card with

 - Limit card use to a few hours or up to two years

 - Set a maximum limit or range for spending.